 Taiwan has various scholarships that you can shoot for to lower your school-related expenses.

 Since there are so many, I’ll briefly summarize many of the popular ones:

-You can only get Taiwan’s Ministry of Foreign Affairs (MOFA) scholarship if you’re in one of the handful of countries that diplomatically recognizes Taiwan as a country.
+You can only get Taiwan’s Ministry of Foreign Affairs (MOFA) scholarship if you’re in the handful of countries that diplomatically recognizes Taiwan as a country.

 However, in some circumstances, they’ll give exceptions.
 They don’t specify what situations, though.

 And if you can’t qualify for the MOFA scholarship, you can go for the Taiwan Ministry of Education (MOE) one.

 The MOE Huayu Enrichment Scholarship program.

 It’s the scholarship I got.
 And it’s reserved for anyone wanting to study Mandarin Chinese in Taiwan.